-All visa processes, whether you are flying across the world or traveling to a neighboring country, are daunting ones.
-With all the different types of Thai visa available, at times it may seem as if figuring out how to fly to the moon would be an easier task than finding out which one is right for you.
+All visa processes are somewhat of a pain.
+And with all the different types of Thai visa available, at times it may seem as if figuring out how to fly to the moon would be an easier task than finding out which you need to travel.

-It isn't straight-forward, that's for sure.
-I've been here 8 years now and I still discover stipulations in the small print now and again.
+It isn't straight-forward, that's for sure; I've been here 13 years now and Thai immigration are always moving the goalposts.

-There are a number of different visas to consider, so to prevent the risk of deportation and the embarrassment of explaining your predicament when you wind up back in your home country, I have compiled up-to-date visa information for the 5 most common types of visa.
+There are a number of different visas to consider, depending on your situation, so I have compiled up-to-date visa information for the 5 most common types of Thai visa.

 Why Do You Need a Visa?